Investment In Retail Trade Enterprises & Management Business License in Dubai

 The UAE government has reinforced this momentum through its National Retail Strategy, which sets an ambitious target of AED 300 billion in retail sector contribution by 2031.
 This initiative signals long-term state commitment to growing the sector through investment, innovation, and regulatory support.
 For investors and managers seeking a structured entry point into retail trade, the timing and the environment are both highly favourable.

-What the Investment in Retail Trade Enterprises & Management Licence Covers
+What the Investment in Retail Trade Enterprises & Management License Covers

 Activity Code 6499.95 sits within the Financial category, which is an important distinction.
-This licence is not a standard trading or commercial licence permitting the direct sale of goods.
+This license is not a standard trading or commercial license permitting the direct sale of goods.
 Instead, it covers the investment in and management of retail trade enterprises, encompassing portfolio oversight, capital allocation, strategic direction, and enterprise-level governance of retail businesses.

 Permitted activities under this classification include the management of retail business portfolios, oversight of capital deployment into retail trade ventures, and the coordination of investment strategies across one or more retail enterprises.
 This aligns with the ISIC classification framework for financial intermediation and investment holding activities, making it particularly well-suited to holding structures and investment vehicles rather than day-to-day retail operations.

-Businesses holding this licence are positioned to act as the investment and management layer above operating retail entities, providing strategic oversight without requiring a separate commercial trading authorisation for each underlying business activity.
+Businesses holding this license are positioned to act as the investment and management layer above operating retail entities, providing strategic oversight without requiring a separate commercial trading authorisation for each underlying business activity.

 Setting Up at Dubai South Business Hub Free Zone: Costs and Steps